Churchboy44/Code-Lou-Python-Project/README.md

 application
 * Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
+* Create and call at least 3 functions, at least one of which must return a value that is used